kerimfrey/Data-Visualization-Project/README.md

 Because of the fact that stadiums were empty during Covid-19, clubs lost a lot of revenues.
 For that reason, they increased the price of tickets and it has affected supporters financail situtation.
 The COVID-19 pandemic at the beginning of 2020 hit the sports industry hard.

+## VISUALIZATION TOOLS
+I used the Datawrapper application to visualize the data I collected in my project.

 ## DATA GATHERING
 I collected Covid-19 impact of Covid-19 on football data for data visualization.
 I visualized this data with the datawrapper application.
 I have got the Covid-19 impact of Covid-19 on football data for from the addresses below.